geonetwork/core-geonetwork/docs/manual/docs/customizing-application/adding-static-pages.md

  "gn-recordview-display-menu"]
 ```

+If the **Record View custom menu items** list is empty, only this default menu order is used and static pages are not automatically added.

+Use the static page identifier directly (for example `documentation`) when inserting custom pages.
+The `gn-` prefix is reserved for built-in menu entries and custom page identifiers using that prefix are ignored.

 As with the top toolbar, insert a page as a simple menu using the page identifier or as a submenu using an object:

 ``` json